tvdboom/ATOM/docs_sources/user_guide/data_management.md

   returns the train and test sets).
 The holdout set is left untouched until predictions are made on it, i.e. it does not undergo any pipeline transformations until the data set is requested for the first time.
   The holdout set is stored in atom's `holdout` attribute.
-Its features and target can not be accessed separately.
-See [here][example-holdout-set] an example that shows how to use the holdout data set.
+See [here][example-holdout-set]an example that shows how to use the holdout data set.

 The data can be provided in different formats.
 If the data sets are not specified beforehand, you can input the features and target separately